 Once you are in the forest, the switchbacks begin and you should be able to cruise down the 2.75 miles back to the trailhead.

-Other PNW Resources
+Other useful Resources

-- Hiking the Summerland Trail in Mount Rainier National Park
+- Hiking Summerland Trail in Mount Rainier

 Save this article on Pinterest!